 Mingei International Museum

 Be sure to make stops at the Mingei International Museum – a collection of contemporary folk art and an impressive collection of children’s toys and dollhouses.
-The museum’s focus is on objects of use that arise from daily life in cultures around the world. website.
+The museum’s focus is on objects of use that arise from daily life in cultures worldwide.
+Website.
 Plaza de Panama, Balboa Park.

 Balboa Park Natural History Museum

-There is so much see and do and the Natural History Museum you could easily spend a half day here.
+There is so much to see and do and the Natural History Museum you could easily spend a half-day here.
 The museum houses a huge collection of exhibits and artifacts.
-From dinosaurs to mastodons – to cactus and animals of the California desert. website.
+From dinosaurs to mastodons – to cactus and animals of the California desert.
+Website.
 1788 El Prado, San Diego.